AnP311/Waters2mzML/README.md

 Before converting a new batch: Remove previously processed files from mzML_files folder.

+### MSe data

+With MSe data, currently there is a precursor mass assigned to MS/MS scans.
+This mass is the mean of lower and upper limits you set for the isolation window.
+E.g., you only allowed MS/MS acquisition for m/z 50 - 2500.
+Precursor mass value will be set to 1025, isolation window upper and lower offset will both be set to 975.
+This is technically correct, but it is not clear if this aids or obstructs data processing and analysis.
+In case of the latter, the software will be altered to contain no precursor information with the next release.

 ### Profile data to centroid

 V1.2.0 is being centroided using ProteoWizard's CWT peak picking filter.
 The vendor conversion appears not to be applicable to Waters .raw data.
+However, it is advised to centroid your profile data in MassLynx, then converting the centroided .raw data to .mzML using Waters2mzML.
+This should reduce sources of errors.

 ## Developers